 By Lauren Muhlheim, PsyD and Katie Grubiak, RDN

-Since many eating disorder patients–even those who are not at low weights–can be malnourished, renourishment is an important step.
-Ideally it should take place under the guidance of both a medical doctor and a registered dietitian nutritionist (RDN) who can develop a meal plan uniquely suited to the needs of the patient.
+Since many eating disorder patients–even those who are not at objectively low weights–can be malnourished, renourishment is an important step.
+Ideally, it should take place under the guidance of both a medical doctor and a registered dietitian nutritionist (RDN) who can develop a meal plan uniquely suited to the needs of the patient.

 Repairing a depleted body can require a very high caloric intake.
-The recommended rate of weight gain is usually one to two pounds per week–for many of our clients, this translates into required dietary intakes of 3000 to 5000 calories per day.
+The recommended rate of weight gain is usually one to two pounds per week–for many of our clients, this translates into required dietary intakes of 3000 to 6000 calories per day.
 However, it can be unsafe to increase intake to this level immediately due to the risk of refeeding syndrome, a serious condition caused by introducing nutrition to a malnourished person.
-Calories need to be increased incrementally under a doctor’s supervision and with an RDN’s guidance.
+Calories need to be increased gradually under a doctor’s supervision and with an RDN’s guidance.

 Many people with eating disorders will be able to restore their nutrition entirely with food.
 And while we always think it is best for patients to eat real food, and that is the ultimate goal, there are many situations in recovery in which the use of supplements can be invaluable.
 Sometimes, especially early in recovery, it can be hard for patients to get in enough calories via food alone.